code4it-dev/c4it-notes/content/csharp-tip/01-how-to-get-item-index-in-foreach/index.md

 ---
-title: 'C# tip: how to get the index of an item in a foreach loop'
+title: "C# tip: how to get the index of an item in a foreach loop"
 date: 2021-06-08
 tags:
   - CSharp
 url: /csharptips/how-to-get-item-index-in-foreach
 categories:
   - CSharp Tips
 summary: Do you need the index of the current item in a foreach loop with C#?
 Here you'll see two approaches.
 ---